 B3 operates an electronic system (PUMA Trading System B3) for trading in equities, financial, commodity and equities derivatives, corporate debt securities, federal government bonds, and spot currencies, as well as a securities lending system and a system for registering financial assets and OTC derivatives, and a system for registering insurance, open supplementary pension, capitalization, and reinsurance transactions.
-Its central securities depository function is performed by the B3 Central Depository, while its trade repository (TR) function is performed by the B3 Clearinghouse and the registration system for financial assets and OTC derivatives in the OTC B31, and the registration system for insurance, open supplementary pension, capitalization, and reinsurance transactions.
+Its central securities depository function is performed by the B3 Central Depository, while its trade repository (TR) function is performed by the B3 Clearinghouse, the registration system for financial assets, OTC derivatives and payment receivables arrangement in the OTC B31, and the registration system for insurance, open supplementary pension, capitalization, and reinsurance transactions.
 B3's CCP function is performed by its clearinghouses, which are considered systemically important by the Central Bank of Brazil (BCB):2

-- B3 Clearinghouse (financial and commodity derivatives, covering the exchange market (futures and options) and the OTC market (swaps, forwards, and flexible options), as well as the spot gold market, the cash equities and corporate bonds market, equity derivatives (forwards and options) and securities lending); and - B3 Foreign Exchange Clearinghouse (interbank FX market).
+- B3 Clearinghouse (financial and commodity derivatives, covering the exchange market (futures and options) and the OTC market (swaps, forwards, and flexible options), as well as the spot gold market, the cash equities and corporate bonds market, equity derivatives (forwards and options), securities lending and federal government bond repurchase agreements); and - B3 Foreign Exchange Clearinghouse (interbank FX market).

-B3's clearinghouses are recognized by the European Securities and Markets Authority (ESMA) and therefore classified as qualifying central counterparties (QCCP) for the purposes of capital requirements applicable to European financial institutions.
+B3's clearinghouses are recognized by the European Securities and Markets Authority (ESMA) and therefore classified as qualifying central counterparties (QCCP) for the purposes of capital requirements applicable to European financial institutions, remain eligible for temporary deemed recognition in the United Kingdom by virtue of the UK EMIR Temporary Recognition Regime (TRR) established by the Central Counterparties (Amendments etc., and Transition Provision) (EU Exit) Regulations 2018 as amended and, therefore, classified as QCCP for the purposes of capital requirements applicable to UK financial institutions.